pujitm/personal-blog/src/pages/blog/a-better-take-home-software-interview.md

 Triggers could include the number of items in-cart, other items in-cart, date, location, customer info, inventory levels, output from another program, and so on.

-We could hash all of this information into a key, and then parse that (kind of like an extension of [Instagram's id sharding]),
+We could hash all of this information into a key, and then parse that (kind of like an extension of Instagram's ID sharding) \[3\],
 but:

 1. This introduces quite a complex layer to the application